foorschtbar/awtrix2-docker/README.md

 ### Beta/Nightly versions

-To use beta or nightly versions, set environment variable AWTRIX_UPDATE_CHANNEL to
+To use beta or nightly versions, set environment variable AWTRIX_UPDATE_CHANNEL to:

 * `beta` or
 * `nightly`